Training Efficient Controllers via Analytic Policy Gradient: Introduction

 In this work, we demonstrate the potential of APG as an efficient and accurate controller for flying vehicles.
 With a receding-horizon training and a curriculum learning strategy, our APG controller is able to learn trajectory-tracking tasks offline for three diverse problems: (1)~balancing an inverted pendulum on a cart (standard task in RL known as CartPole), (2)~navigating towards a 3D target with a fixed-wing aircraft~\cite{oettershagen2014explicit}, and (3)~tracking a trajectory with a quadrotor.
 In contrast to previous work, we systematically compare APG to both learning-based approaches as well as classical control, and demonstrate its advantages in terms of runtime, tracking performance, sample efficiency for adaptation scenarios, and input flexibility, i.e. vision-based control.

-Applying our proposed measures, we find that APG achieves similar or better tracking performance than commonly used model-based and model-free RL algorithms and achieves similar performance as MPC while reducing computation time by more than an order of magnitude compared to MPC.
-This demonstrates the potential of APG and addresses the problem of unstable trainings, enabling APG to be applied in challenging robotic control tasks, where computation time on deployment and flexibility to sensor inputs is of importance.
+Our APG controller achieves similar or better tracking performance than commonly used model-based and model-free RL algorithms.
+It also achieves similar performance as MPC while reducing computation time by more than an order of magnitude.
+This demonstrates the potential of APG and addresses the problem of unstable training, enabling APG to be applied in challenging robot control tasks, where computation time for deployment and flexibility to sensor inputs is important.